Fair Credit Reporting Act: Understand Your Rights

 Place fraud alerts on credit reports.

-If you are or think you might be a victim of identity theft, you can ask any one of the three major nationwide credit bureaus — Equifax, Experian, and TransUnion — to place a fraud alert in your file.
+If you are or think you may be a victim of identity theft, you can ask any one of the three major nationwide credit bureaus — Equifax, Experian and TransUnion — to place a fraud alert in your file.

-Having an alert in your file will make it difficult for anyone to obtain new credit.
+Having an alert in your file will make it more difficult for anyone to obtain new credit in your name.
 A fraud alert remains in your file for at least 90 days.
-You can place an extended fraud alert that can last up to seven years but to do that, you’ll need to provide an identity theft report that includes a police report and any additional information the credit bureau requests.
+You can place an extended fraud alert that can last up to seven years, but to do that you’ll need to provide an identity theft report that includes a police report and any additional information the credit bureau requests.
 Once you place a fraud alert with one credit bureau, it must notify the other two.

 Receive free copies of credit reports.

 If a fraud alert is placed in your file, you are entitled to a free credit report with each of the three nationwide credit bureaus.
 This is in addition to the free annual credit report you are entitled to under the FCRA.
 If you have an extended fraud alert on your file, you can request two additional free copies of your file within a 12-month period following placing the alert.

 You can also request and receive access to your file with any consumer-reporting agency once in a 12-month period if you believe its reporting incorrect information as a result of identity theft or another kind of fraud.